rajdaiya/ParkSmart---Parking-Locator-/README.md

 # Parking Locator Mobile Application - Cloud Computing

-How to run?
+How to run the react-native application?
-1. update the keys in aws-exports.js and google maps key in ios/ParkSmart/AppDelegate.m
+1. Update the keys in aws-exports.js and Google Maps key in ios/ParkSmart/AppDelegate.m
-2. run the following commands
+2. Run the following commands
 ```
 npm install